Broadway in the Cotswolds

 Get there: around one hour 30 minutes by train from London St Pancras International; around two hours 30 minutes by car.

 Stripping down to your swimmers might not seem like an obvious wintertime activity, but Thames Lido is a real delight, whatever the season.
 Brave the chill in the air to spend a softly lit evening in this whimsical, Grade II-listed stunner.
 The pool, heated to around 23 degrees, might feel a little fresh, but you’ll soon warm up after a turn in the open-air hot tub and colourful sauna.
 Your post-swim reward is a festive two-course dinner in the twinkly poolside restaurant.
-Who said lidos are just for summer?
+Lidos are for life, not just for summer.

 Swim.
 Reading, Berkshire.
 Starts at £20.